Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Experiments

 \textbf{Metrics.} Beyond the target prediction error, we evaluate model uncertainty estimation using calibration and OOD detection scores.
 Furthermore, we report the inference speed.
-Further results including histograms with uncertainty estimates or latent space visualization are presented in appendix. \textit{\underline{Target error:}} As target prediction scores, we use the accuracy \textbf{(Accuracy)} for classification and the Root Mean Squared Error \textbf{(RMSE)} for regression and count prediction. \textit{\underline{Calibration:}} Calibration scores aim at evaluating if the error from the predicted target distribution corresponds to the empirical error achieved by the model (e.g. is a class prediction with a predicted confidence $p_\iclass=80\%$ correct $80\%$ of the time?).
-For classification, we use the Brier score \textbf{(Brier)} \cite{scoring-rules}.
-For regression and count prediction, we use the absolute difference between the percentile $p$ and the percentage $p_\text{pred}$ of target lying in the confidence interval $I_p=[0,\frac{p}{2}]\cup[1-\frac{p}{2},1]$ under the predicted target distribution.
-We compute a single calibration score by summing the square difference for $p \in \{0.1, \ldots, 0.9\}$ i.e. \smash{$\sqrt{\sum_p (p - p_\text{pred})^2}$} \textbf{(Calibration)} \cite{accurate-uncertainties-deep-learning-regression}. \textit{\underline{OOD detection:}} We evaluate how the uncertainty scores enable to detect OOD data using the area under the precision-recall curve (AUC-PR).
-We show further results using the area under the receiver operating characteristic curve (AUC-ROC) in appendix.
-We use two different uncertainty measures: the negative entropy of the predicted target distribution accounting for the aleatoric uncertainty \textbf{(Alea.
-OOD)} and the predicted evidence \textbf{(Epist.
-OOD)}.
-Similarly to \cite{dataset-shift, postnet, reverse-kl}, we use four different types of OOD samples: Unseen datasets (KMNIST \cite{kmnist}, Fashion-MNIST \cite{fashion-mnist}, SVHN \cite{svhn}, LSUN \cite{lsun}, CelebA \cite{celeba}, KITTI \cite{kitti}), left-out data (classes 9 and 10 for Sensorless Drive, winter/spring/autumn seasons for Bike Sharing), out-of-domain data which is not normalized in $[0, 1]$ (\textbf{OODom}) and dataset shifts (corrupted CIFAR-10 \cite{benchmarking-corruptions}).
+Further results including histograms with uncertainty estimates or latent space visualization are presented in appendix. \textit{\underline{Target error:}} We use the accuracy (Accuracy) for classification and the Root Mean Squared Error (RMSE) for regression and count prediction. \textit{\underline{Calibration:}} For classification, we use the Brier score (Brier) \citep{scoring-rules}.
+For regression and count prediction, we use the quantile calibration score (Calibration) \citep{accurate-uncertainties-deep-learning-regression}. \textit{\underline{OOD detection:}} We evaluate how the uncertainty scores enable to detect OOD data using the area under the precision-recall curve (AUC-PR) the area under the receiver operating characteristic curve (AUC-ROC) in the appendix.
+We use two different uncertainty measures: the negative entropy of the predicted target distribution accounting for the aleatoric uncertainty (Alea.
+OOD) and the predicted evidence or variance of the predicted mean (Epist.
+OOD).
+Similarly to \citep{dataset-shift, postnet}, we use four different types of clear OOD samples: Unseen datasets (KMNIST \cite{kmnist}, Fashion-MNIST \citep{fashion-mnist}, SVHN \citep{svhn}, LSUN \citep{lsun}, CelebA \citep{celeba}, KITTI \citep{kitti}), left-out data (classes 9/10 for Sensorless Drive, winter/spring/autumn seasons for Bike Sharing), out-of-domain data not normalized in $[0, 1]$ (OODom) and dataset shifts (corrupted CIFAR-10 \citep{benchmarking-corruptions}).
+Further details are given in the appendix.